alistairg/workouts-to-notion/README.md

 This will create:

 - Resource group: `rg-workouts-to-notion`
-- Azure OpenAI account with GPT-4 Vision deployment
+- Azure OpenAI account with GPT-5-mini deployment
 - Azure Function App with Flex Consumption plan
 - Storage account for workout images
 - Key Vault for secrets